 A derby win

-1909 - Jack Parkinson, James Stewart and Arthur Goddard all struck as we won 3-2 in the top flight at Goodison.
+1909 - Jack Parkinson, Jimmy Stewart and Arthur Goddard all struck as we won 3-2 in the top flight at Goodison.
 Bertie Freeman and Tim Coleman each scored one of their nine goals past us.

 Representing the League